rpmuller/MolecularIntegrals.jl/Notes.md

 Interpolation of the Boys function looked like it would be a big win, but it was 50% slower in reality.

+Maybe I spoke too soon.
+Getting much faster results now by defining the interpolation object to be `const`.
+But I'm losing some accuracy in the resulting integrals, and I don't know why.
+I thought that an earlier version didn't loose accuracy, but I don't know what changed.

 ## 2021-05-21
 I'm going to push further Fgamma improvements until after the 0.1.0 release.
 Here's what I'd like to accomplish before then:
 - Timing comparisons with Libint and Libcint